Conrado Conde

-Conrado Conde (born 1911) was a Filipino film director and an actor who made his first acting appearance as an extra in Parlatone Hispano-Filipino Carmelita a Roy de Silva movie and in the 1941 musical Panambitan.
+Conrado Conde (born 1911) was a Filipino film director and actor.

+He made his first acting appearance as a bit player in Parlatone Hispano-Filipino Carmelita, a Roy de Silva movie and in the 1941 musical Panambitan.

 His last film from LVN Pictures is Prinsipe Teñoso ("Prince Tenoso", 1942), a swashbuckling movie with Leopoldo Salcedo where he directed his debut.

-After the war broke, he returned to LVN to direct the movie Dalawang Daigdig (Two Worlds).
+After outbreak of World War II, he returned to LVN to direct the movie Dalawang Daigdig (Two Worlds).

-His first appearance in Premiere Production was Ang Hiwaga ng Tulay na Bato (The Mystery of the Stoned-Bridge).
+His first appearance in Premiere Productions was Ang Hiwaga ng Tulay na Bato (The Mystery of the Stoned-Bridge).

 In 1953, he signed a contract to Sampaguita Pictures and spent his career for almost 3 decades.

+He is one of the director (the other were Jose De Villa and Mar S. Torres) for a propaganda film commissioned by then-Senate President Ferdinand Marcos, depicting his life and intended to support his upcoming electoral campaign against the incumbent President Diosdado Macapagal.
+The film was produced by Sampaguita Pictures and was scheduled for release a few weeks before the elections.